 We arrived on Paros with little time to drop off our bags and hit the road.
 When my mom and I made our plans for the Greek isles we had a few activities on our to-do list.
 Ride donkeys, eat lots of Greek food, watch the sunset, go on a boat… well, one of those activities was to rent mopeds.
-My mom was afraid to ride a donkey up a hill… well, I’m afraid to drive a moped.
+My mom was afraid to ride a donkey up a hill… well, I’m afraid to drive a moped although when I was younger I found a gorgeous Puch moped for sale and was going to buy it.
+I’m a bit of a baby when it comes to things like that!
 I mean for goodness sakes the thing requires balance and I may be able to get the hang of that while just going straight down the road, but what about hills and turns??

 Then my mom started getting scared but I wasn’t about to pass up a fun activity just because it seemed scary.
 I got her to settle on a quad.
 She was still scared but apparently it wasn’t the vehicle that scared her, just the fact that I’d be driving it.
 Thanks, mom.
 In the end we got one quad and two extremely sexy helmets.